Employment & Retention Services - Under-Employment Policy

 Typical Jobs

-Jobs in which a client may be “under-employed” typically include commissioned-based work, with or without base pay, such as real estate agents or other sales agents, baby sitters and casual day laborers working for someone else, or other individuals whose income includes commission or other monetary compensation that is the lower of the federal or state minimum wage.
+Jobs in which a client may be under-employed typically include commissioned-based work, with or without base pay, such as real estate agents or other sales agents, babysitters and casual day laborers working for someone else, or other individuals whose income includes commission or other monetary compensation that is the lower of the federal or state minimum wage.

 Calculated hours do not apply for under-employment.
-In the WTW 2 and in CalSAWS, schedule actual hours.
-On the [Attendance] tab record actual hours that are reported on the SCD 1755A.
-Supportive services are to be authorized, as per current procedures.
+In the Welfare-to-Work Plan Activity Assignment (WTW 2) and in CalSAWS, schedule actual hours.
+On the [Attendance] tab in CalSAWS, record the actual hours reported on the SCD 1755 A. Supportive services are to be authorized, as per current procedures.

 Timeline